marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

         *   `git remote rm origin`
         *   `git remote add origin git@github.com:username/repo.git`

+* `git push` to BitBucket using `git@bitbucket.org:USER/REPOSITORY` gives `Permission denied (publickey). fatal: Could not read from remote repository.`

+    * This can happen if a user has set up BitBucket to use SSH keys but the SSH keys are not present on the machine they are using for the workshop (e.g. they have the SSH keys on their desktop but not their laptop).
+    * A workaround is to use `https://bitbucket.org/USER/REPOSITORY` and they will be prompted for their username and password.

 *   Configuring the git editor to a Windows program like Notepad++.exe is not intuitive.
     If the path to the program is not in the PATH, changing the system environment variable may require a restart.